jcaillon/valet/tests.d/1005-lib-io/results.approved.md

 DEBUG    Log level set to debug.
 WARNING  Beware that debug log level might lead to secret leak, use it only if necessary.
 DEBUG    Executing the command ⌜fakeexec⌝.
-Fail if it fails: ⌜false⌝
+Fail if it fails: ⌜false⌝.
-Acceptable error codes: ⌜0⌝
+Acceptable error codes: ⌜0⌝.
+Fakeexec extra parameters:
+'--std-in'
+'--error'
-Standard stream from file: ⌜false⌝
+DEBUG    Fakeexec Standard input from string: inputStreamValue
-Standard stream: ⌜inputStreamValue⌝
-Extra parameters: ⌜--std-in --error⌝
 DEBUG    The command ⌜fakeexec⌝ originally ended with exit code ⌜1⌝.
-Standard output:
+Fakeexec standard output:
 ⌜▶ called fakeexec --std-in --error
 ▶ fakeexec input stream was:
 ⌈inputStreamValue
 ⌉
 ⌝
-Error output:
+Fakeexec error output:
 ⌜This is an error output from fakeexec returning 1 from fakeexec
 ⌝